 - 7.4 Acquisitions must conform to the adopted Regeneration and Investment Strategy.
-Any deviation from the agreed Strategy will require Council approval.
-The Council has approved a Regeneration and Investment Strategy (Minute Reference CM72, Council 5th April 2022). - 7.5 The Council's Senior Leadership Team will initially consider each proposal as an initial step and recommend that the proposal proceeds in principle. - 7.6 The Regeneration and Investment Committee will consider and evaluate (in accordance with this Strategy) proposals for acquisition of assets on a case by case basis, and will make any necessary recommendations to the Head of Paid Service and Section 151 Officer who will make a decision in consultation with the Leader of the Council and Chairman of the Regeneration and Investment Committee. - 7.7 The Council will consider debt proportionality (the amount borrowed to date against the net service expenditure ratio) on a case by case basis for each acquisition as part of the decision making process.
-Investment indicators are set out within the Council's Treasury Management Strategy. - 7.8 The Council undertakes sensitivity analysis of the interest repayments on its borrowing requirements as a percentage of its available reserves to ensure there is sufficient coverage in the event that rental income is below forecast.
-The Council also sets aside 15% annually of all rental income and other income into a Maintenance, Management and Risk Mitigation (MMRM) Reserve.
-This is part of the Council's contingency arrangements. - 7.9 Specialists will be commissioned to act on behalf of the Council to source suitable properties and manage the acquisition due diligence process.
+Any deviation from the agreed Strategy will require Council approval. - 7.5 The Council's Senior Leadership Team will initially consider each proposal as an initial step and recommend that the proposal proceeds in principle. - 7.6 When any decision to proceed with a development or acquisition is being considered, local Ward Members will be consulted at the earliest opportunity and be able to share their views with Executive Members and be consulted before the final decision is made. - 7.7 Executive Members, along with the Head of Paid Service and S151 officer, will consider each and every proposal on its own merits and specifically how each proposal meets the Council's multiple objectives and desired outcomes. - 7.8 Executive Members will consider debt proportionality (the amount borrowed to date against the net service expenditure ratio) on a case by case basis for each acquisition as part of the decision making process, with information provided to them as well as the S151 officer, the Head of Paid Service and the Leader of the Council.
+Investment indicators are set out within the Council's Treasury Management Strategy.

-- 7.10 Before a final decision is made to proceed with an acquisition, local ward Members will be briefed and be able to share their views with the Regeneration and Investment Committee. - 7.11 Development proposals on Council owned land must also conform to the objectives of the Regeneration and Investment Strategy. - 7.12 Unlike investment acquisitions however, they shall not benefit from the same scheme of delegation.
-Instead, approvals must be sought through the Hub Committee and Full Council process.
-Decisions on in area development shall consider, as appropriate, the views of the local Members and key stakeholders (Town Council / Parish Council) as one of many aspects of any projects brought forward.
+- 7.9 The Council undertakes sensitivity analysis of the interest repayments on its borrowing requirements as a percentage of its available reserves to ensure there is sufficient coverage in the event that rental income is below forecast.
+The Council also sets aside 10% annually of all rental income into a Maintenance, Management and Risk Mitigation (MMRM) Reserve.
+This is part of the Council's contingency arrangements. - 7.10 Officers, working with their specialist advisors in the market will sift opportunities and only present to Executive Members, opportunities that closely meet the Strategy.
+They will then lead the Executive Members into debate over specific benefits and risks of each opportunity before the Executive Members make a decision.
+In this way, risk will be transparent through the process. - 7.11 An annual report on Investment Properties will be presented to the Audit and Governance Committee.

+Regeneration and Investment Strategy

+7.12 The Council has approved a Regeneration and Investment Strategy (Minute Reference CM 75/21, Council 31/3/2022).
+To date, Investment Properties have a value of £16.89 million in aggregate as at 31 March 2023.